How do you play pickleball? This is one of the first questions you’ll likely ask when you’re invited to a badminton court for a bit of fun in the sun.

 Only the serving team can acquire points.
 The receiving team won’t score when the ball bounces out of court on the serving side.

 The first side to score 11 points with a lead of at least 2 points wins the game.
-You have to have a 2-point lead and score 11 points before you can win the game.
+You have to have a 2-point lead before you can win the game.
+If both sides are tied at 10, the first to get to 12 wins, as long as the other player’s score remains at 10.
+The game can go on until one side finally scores two points more than the other.

 For tournament play, you can play the game to 15 or 21 points.
 But winners still need to win with a 2-point advantage.